awarenessxz/react-micro-frontend/README.md

 Some key benefits of Micro Frontend:
 - **Improved Build Speed & Independent Deployment** - there is no need to rebuild the entire app when changing one small component.
 Especially for large apps
-- **Reduced Code Duplication**: Shared options means that remotes will depend on host dependencies, if the host does not have a dependency, the remote will download its own.
+- **Reduced Code Duplication** - Basically the idea is that if both project uses dependencies like `lodash`, when the host app loads the remote app, it will not download the dependency from the remote app, but instead use its own version.
+This is possible because of the shared option by module federation.
 No code duplication, but built-in redundancy.

 ## Experiments